Admissions & Financial Aid

 Other financial aid sources are the Department of Veterans’ Affairs (VA), Native Corporations, Division of Vocational Rehabilitation (DVR), and the Bureau of Indian Affairs (BIA).
 To find out if you qualify for funding, contact the agencies in your region.
 Occasionally students are eligible to receive unemployment insurance benefits while attending training.
 For more information, contact Unemployment Insurance at 1-888-252-2557.

 Dorm rooms are available to students.
 Minimum age to reside in AVTEC housing is 18.
-Dorm residents must pay a security deposit which will be refunded providing there are no outstanding charges.
-Meals are not included in dorm costs.
-Dorm residents are required to purchase a meal plan.
+Meals are included in the dormitory room and board costs.

 Students who elect to live in the Dormitory will have a room reserved for the entire length of the training program.
 Minimum age is 18 for acceptance into the Dormitories.
 Applicants for dormitory housing must complete a Dormitory Residence Application and Contract (Adobe PDF document).
 An application is also available from the Admissions Office.
 Before signing the Dormitory Residence Application and Contract, please read the Housing section of the Student Handbook (Adobe PDF document).
 Short-term Dorm accommodations may be arranged with prior approval.
 Dormitory residents must pay their dormitory fees for the entire term at the beginning of each term.
 Fall term is from the start of the student’s training program until the Christmas break.
 Spring term is from the end of Christmas break until the student’s graduation date, or summer break, whichever comes first.
 If a student moves from the dormitory at any time during the contract period, either by choice, eviction, withdrawal, or termination, the student forfeits all payments for the current term.
 Students who graduate early will be charged up to the date they move out of the dorms.